Sociology of terrorism: Concept

-The sociology of terrorism field views terrorism as a "social construction."
-Defining terrorism involves interpreting events and determining causes.
+Sociology of terrorism views terrorism as a "social construction."
+Within this field, defining terrorism involves interpreting events and determining causes.
 This definition process and the resulting presentation to the public can manipulate public perceptions and promote certain interests.
 The field analyzes how people are motivated to engage in collective acts of violence for political change.
 The field states that this type of violence, as a social behavior, relies on communication, shared and competing norms and values, and levels of social and self-restraints.
 Terrorists are seen to have emerged from societies where radical norms and values proved more influential.
 The sociological inquiry into these issues is approached on the basis of disciplinary insights in theoretical, methodological, and thematic respects.

 History

 Pre-September 11 attacks

 After the September 11 attacks, researchers became more interested in various sociological traditions related to terrorism, like moral panic, organizational response and media coverage, and counter-terrorism.

 The most comprehensive study on the definition of terrorism comes from Weinberg, Pedahzur and Hirsch-Hoefler (2004) who examined 73 definitions of terrorism from 55 articles and concluded that terrorism is "a politically motivated tactic involving the threat or use of force or violence in which the pursuit of publicity plays a significant role."
-However, Weinberg et al. point out that definitions of terrorism often ignore symbolic aspects of terrorism.
+However, they point out that definitions of terrorism often ignore symbolic aspects of terrorism.
 Sociology has a unique vantage point to assess terror due to its focus on symbolism.

 Post-September 11 attacks

-Since the September 11 attacks, Mathieu Deflem (University of South Carolina), S.E.
-Costanza (Central Connecticut State University) and John C. Kilburn Jr. (Texas A&M International University) are among the sociologists to call for the development of a sub-field in sociology related to terrorism.
+Since the September 11 attacks, Mathieu Deflem (University of South Carolina), S. E. Costanza (Central Connecticut State University) and John C. Kilburn Jr. (Texas A&M International University) are among the sociologists to call for the development of a sub-field in sociology related to terrorism.
 Common topics that are part of the discourse in the sociology of terrorism include: military spending, counter-terrorism, immigration, privacy issues, and the Israeli–Palestinian conflict, where within these contexts questions of power, the definition of terrorism, propaganda, nationality, the media, etc. are being deliberated upon.

 Also, an imputed link between religion and terrorism became another hot topic among sociologists and social psychologists.